Chronology of Events

 9 to provide advice on the further development of NIH research and

-The National Institute of Mental Health was separated from NIH
+The National Institute of Mental Health was

-Biological Research, within the mental health Intramural Research
+and Biological Research, within the mental health Intramural Research

 Program, comprising activities con- ducted in the Clinical Center